Skip to main content

 Faculty

-Chadwick L Campbell Related seminars and products
+Chadwick L Campbell Related Seminars and Products

 Senior Counsel

-Chadwick Campbell is responsible for Underwriting and National Commercial Business Development for Thomas Title & Escrow.
+is responsible for Underwriting and National Commercial Business Development for Thomas Title & Escrow.
 As a lawyer, advisor, technology leader, and military officer, his career focus has been complex issue management.
 Since 2015, he has been advising clients on financial and insurance matters.
-Chad is essentially a deal facilitator—providing underwriting support to our title team, and working with clients to connect them to the various services and resources that Thomas Title offers.
+Chad is essentially a deal facilitator-providing underwriting support to our title team, and working with clients to connect them to the various services and resources that Thomas Title offers.

 Chad served four years in the U.S. Air Force as an aircraft maintenance officer, which included combat duty with a squadron of F-15E fighter jets.
 After law school, he practiced in Arizona as a civil litigation attorney.
 In London and Chicago, he ran the EMEA and development operations for a financial-industry software firm.
 In 2015, he returned to his home state of Arizona, and as a Director for a boutique insurance advisory firm, assisted individual and corporate clients with private placement investments and sophisticated insurance strategies.